 During the 1920s, more organizational changes were made to the Department of Rural Life.
 When the Department of Rural Life was disbanded, the agricultural education program was moved to the School of Education into the Department of Rural Education.
 The agricultural education program was transferred back to the School of Agriculture after a brief two year residence in the School of Education.
 The Department retained the name of Department of Rural Education until it was changed in 1943 to Department of Agricultural Education.
-While the major functions of resident education, research, and inservice education were the mission of the Department of Agricultural Education, most of the faculty members' efforts during the decade were directed to resident education.
-The Department relocation as well as faculty members' turnover made research and in-service education a challenge for the Department.
+While the major functions of resident education, research, and inservice education were the mission of the Department of Agricultural Education as well as faculty members' turnover made research and in-service education a challenge for the Department.